danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 # ``OnboardingKit``

-OnboardingKit helps you create onboarding expericences in `Swift` and `SwiftUI`.
+OnboardingKit helps you create onboarding experiences in `Swift` and `SwiftUI`.